onetwotrip/chef-zabbix/README.md

 ## Package installation

 Zabbix agent is fetched from the official zabbix repository for debian/ubuntu.
-The latest version of agent currently is **2.0.10** the.
+The latest version of agent currently is **2.0.10** there.
 Recipe uses version pining to stick to a particular version once it's been installed or upgraded.
-Specifically during the fresh installation if version specified by `:pin_version` attribute doesn't exist, no pinning will take place.
+Specifically during a fresh installation if version specified by `:pin_version` attribute doesn't exist, no pinning will take place.

 ## Using user parameters and sudo